gloria1798/backend-test-2.0/docker-python/README.md

 The template was structured following the principles defined by [clean architecture](https://www.oreilly.com/library/view/clean-architecture-a/9780134494272/).

+Each service has his own database, but the schema, user, password params are the same for both.

 ## Requirements
 - Docker installed

 ## Instructions
-Copy .env.example to .env, as environment variables source.
+Copy **.env.example** to **.env**.
+It will be used as environment variables source.

 Run ```docker-compose``` command inside **docker-python** folder.